twolfson/twolfson.com-scripts/SECURITY.md

 - Restricting permissions on sensitive files (e.g. SSL certificates, NGINX configurations)

 ## Patched major CVE's
-We have gone out of our way to patch the following CVE's:
+We have gone out of our way to patch the following CVE's

+### Current
+We have not needed to patch anything yet for a new server.

+### Historical
+These applied to previous servers and major versions:

 - [x] Shellshock - Patched by upgrading bash (default is fine on Ubuntu 14.04)
     - http://krebsonsecurity.com/2014/09/shellshock-bug-spells-trouble-for-web-security/